elovejoy5/sls-js-graphql-demo/README.md

 Demo: can log in as `foo@ondema.io` and see a graphql error

 So let's get GraphQL working...

+## Result:
+In addition to the lambda from first deploy:
+- a directory and a user account in the directory
+- updated serverless.yml configuration file
+- a mechanism for sharing configuration information

 # 3: add graphql
 Using https://github.com/sid88in/serverless-appsync-plugin